simplicitesoftware/documentation/docs/platform/project/appstore.md

 - the name of the module
 - a source to install from (usually a URL for the zipped module or the URL to the GIT repository)

-The JSON also includes some extra information usefull to the designers who will visit the AppStore :
+The JSON also includes some extra information useful to the designers who will visit the AppStore :
 - an image
 - a title
 - a description